Symmetric noncrossing partitions of an annulus with double points: Symmetric NC partitions of an annulus with two double points

-If $E=\phi(E)$, then $E$ is a \newword{symmetric block} and must be one of the following: \begin{itemize} \item a \newword{symmetric disk block}, a closed disk in $D$ whose whose boundary is a union of arcs and/or boundary segments of $D$, including as a special case a \newword{stitched disk block}, which has two boundary points at opposite double points in the same location, thus appearing to have two boundary points identified; \item a \newword{symmetric non-dangling annular block}, an annulus with each of its boundary components a union of arcs and/or boundary segments of $D$; or \item a \newword{symmetric dangling annular block}, an annulus with each of its boundary components a closed curve in the interior of D not containing the double points. \end{itemize}
+If $E=\phi(E)$, then $E$ is a \newword{symmetric block} and must be one of the following: \begin{itemize} \item a \newword{symmetric disk block}, a closed disk in $D$ whose whose boundary is a union of arcs and/or boundary segments of $D$, including as a special case a \newword{stitched disk block}, which has two boundary points at opposite double points in the same location, thus appearing to have two boundary points identified (Figure~\ref{nc ex fig} top-middle, second row-left and -middle, bottom-middle); \item a \newword{symmetric non-dangling annular block}, an annulus with each of its boundary components a union of arcs and/or boundary segments of $D$ (Figure~\ref{nc ex fig} third row-left); or \item a \newword{symmetric dangling annular block}, an annulus with each of its boundary components a closed curve in the interior of D not containing the double points (Figure~\ref{nc ex fig} bottom-left). \end{itemize}

+The first two cases (symmetric pairs of trivial blocks or curve blocks) are also called pairs of \newword{degenerate disk blocks}.

 Double points may lie on the boundary of a block or in the interior of a block.
 If a double point is in the interior of a block, then the other double point in the same location is also.
 Embedded blocks with double points on their boundaries are distinguished by which double point (of a pair of double points at the same location) is on their boundary.
 In pictures, the double point in a block is indicated by $+$ or $-$.
 Stitched disks are distinguished by which double point is at which point along the boundary, again indicated in pictures by $+$ or $-$ in the appropriate place.
 A symmetric disk block contains one pair of double points in its interior.
 A symmetric annular block contains both pairs of double points in its interior.